How to Make Pesto in Every Color: The Ultimate Collection of Veggie Pesto Recipes

 Well this is a subject so close to my heart, because making easy homemade pasta dinners is kiiiiind of my obsession.
-And homemade pesto, with it’s herby, nutty, lemony vibes, is one of my faves.
+And homemade pesto, with its herby, nutty, lemony vibes, is one of my faves.
 EVER.

 What Equipment do you need to Make Pesto?

 - I recommend an inexpensive mini food processor like the Magimix Le Micro (UK) or KitchenAid Mini (US).
+My recipe shows you how to use a mini food processor to get a great texture for your pesto.

 - You could go old school and use a pestle and mortar.
 But you’re probably not going to do that.